Somatic Experiencing

 • If you are traveling to the Denver area, I provide recommended accommodations near my office

 I work with individuals ages 16 and older, with a particular focus on driven, high-achieving women, entrepreneurs, and executives.
 Many of my clients are neurodivergent and have spent years masking in ways that have taken a real toll.
-If that resonates, I would love to talk about how somatic Experiencing in the intensive format can help you finally heal at the root.
+If that resonates, I would love to talk about how Somatic Experiencing in the intensive format can help you finally heal at the root.

 Ready to Do the Deep Work?